 As a native of Rutherford County, North Carolina, Allison B. Garren has followed the road less traveled and it has made all the difference.
 Ms. Garren’s journey has helped to develop her passion for serving others, fighting against injustice and her drive to make a difference in the lives of people from all walks of life.

-Ms. Garren attended the University of North Carolina at Chapel Hill as a Johnston Scholar.
-While an undergraduate, she gained her first insight into alternative dispute resolution while interning at the Commission for Conciliation, Mediation and Arbitration in Cape Town, South Africa.
-She received a Bachelor of Arts in Political Science with Distinction and was awarded Highest Honors for her honors thesis, “Gender Matters: Women Policymakers and Their Impact in South Africa.”
+While attending the University of North Carolina at Chapel Hill as a Johnston Scholar, Ms. Garren gained her first insight into alternative dispute resolution while interning at the Commission for Conciliation, Mediation and Arbitration in Cape Town, South Africa.
+And upon graduating with her Bachelor of Arts in Political Science with Distinction, she was awarded Highest Honors.

-Following her undergraduate studies, Ms. Garren served two years as an AmeriCorps Member in Orange County, North Carolina with the North Carolina Literacy Corps.
-She served a year as Program Coordinator at the Orange County Literacy Council, a literacy program for adult learners, and a second year as Project Manager for the social justice theater organization, Hidden Voices.
+Following her passion to help those in society who have fallen through the cracks, Ms. Garren dedicated two years of her life as an AmeriCorps Member with the North Carolina Literacy Corps in Orange County, North Carolina.
+She served as both a Program Coordinator for a literacy program for adult learners and a Project Manager for a social justice theater organization.

-Ms. Garren has dedicated her legal career to providing compassionate, professional legal services with a particular interest in assisting indigent clients.
-She works with the rest of our team in the areas of criminal defense, family law, and social security disability claims.
+Providing compassionate, professional legal services with a focus to delivering an exceptional client experience continues to be of foremost importance to Ms. Garren as she practices law every day.
+She maintains a particular interest in assisting indigent clients as she works with the rest of the TMT team primarily in the areas of criminal defense, family law, and social security disability.

 “True compassion is more than flinging a coin at a beggar; it comes to see that an edifice which produces beggars needs restructuring.” ~ Martin Luther King, Jr.